The best Prime Day tech deals you can get right now | CNN Underscored

 Samsung Galaxy S21 (starting at $599.99, originally $799.99; amazon.com)

 With three cameras on the back and a bevy of capture modes, the Galaxy S21 has one of the best cameras we’ve tested on a smartphone.
-For $599.99, an all-time-low price, you really can’t do much better.
-It’s powered by a fast chip that makes Android seamless and it has a large 6.2-inch display.
+For $599.99, an all-time low price, you really can’t do much better.
+It’s powered by a fast chip that makes Android seamless and has a large 6.2-inch display.

 Our best earbuds for working out and running are seeing a mighty fine discount.
-Jabra’s Elite Active 75 are down to an all time low of $119.99.
+Jabra’s Elite Active 75t are down to an all-time low of $119.99.
 These earbuds get a lot right, like a comfortable fit with sweat resistance, class-leading noise cancellation and long battery life.

 The latest Amazon Echo Dot lets you ask Alexa to do just about anything — from checking the weather to controlling your smart home — all within a sleek spherical design.
-Our pick for the best budget smart speaker, the Echo Dot 4th Gen is 50% off and at its lowest price yet (you can also get the Echo Dot with Clock for $25 off).
+Our pick for the best budget smart speaker, the fourth-generation Echo Dot is 50% off and at its lowest price yet (you can also get the Echo Dot With Clock for $25 off).

 AirPods Pro ($189.99, originally $249.99; amazon.com)